qwertious/inmetanty/README.md

 If you want to download this game, please go to a specific version's branch.
 Otherwise, you could download the game with very experimental features in it and possibly some game-breaking glitches.

+Also, these downloads are for the offline version, which doesn't have as many features.
+For all features, check out qwertious.github.io/INMETANTY.
 I have barely started development, so suggestions are appreciated.

 Thank you!